-Third degree burns are the worst type of burn injury.
+Third-degree burns are the worst type of burn injury.
 They can destroy all layers of skin and damage the tissues beneath them.
-These burns are not as painful as second degree because they kill nerves, but the greater amount of damage they do makes them far more serious.
-Third degree burns can have many life-threatening complications.
+These burns are not as painful as second-degree burns because they kill nerves, but the greater amount of damage they do makes them far more serious.
+Third-degree burns can have many life-threatening complications.

 Compensation for Burn Injuries

 In turns of compensation and damages, cases of burn injury follow the same general rules as other cases of personal injury or wrongful death.
 Personal injury cases usually level compensative damages against the defendant, meaning this person should pay to compensate the plaintiff (the injured party) for medical expenses, lost income, anguish, and a few other things.
 The courts may award the surviving family in a wrongful death case damages to compensate them for economic and non-economic losses.